Omxri/Omxri/README.md

 - 📍 Based in Charlseton
 - 🌱 I am learning React
 - 👯 Looking to collaborate with others
-- 🥅 2022 Goals: Learn to create an IOS App
 - ⚡  Loves art and fashion

 ### Connect wit me: